rozaqkurnia/django-login-basic/README.md

-# User Login and Registration basic using Python Django and Bootstrap
+# User Login and Registration basic using Python Pillow Django Argon2 and Bootstrap